 Sample Coolers cool the sample from a process/chemical stream to the required temperature conditions for safe analysis.
-They are basically a small, compact shell and tube heat exchanger.
+They are basically small, compact shell and tube heat exchangers.
 Sample coolers form one of the most critical components of a sampling system.
 They are widely used for most applications in liquid, gas, or steam process.

 The process sample requiring cooling passes through the tube side of the cooler.
 Whereas the cooling fluid (mostly water) passes through the shell side.
 The cooled sample is then collected from the tube side outlet and taken to a laboratory for analysis.
-Sometimes the sample is piped to in-line process instrumentation when continuous monitoring of process fluid properties such as conductivity, pH, or other chemical constituents are required.
+Sometimes the sample is piped to in-line process instrumentation when continuous monitoring of process fluid properties such as conductivity, pH, or other chemical constituents is required.